Model-free inference on extreme dependence via waiting times: Applications

-In choosing thresholds for analysis, the heuristic used is that at least 100 first exceedances of the highest threshold must be observed at all points.
-Thresholds correspond to empirical quantiles of the observed data, and at least two thresholds are analyzed for every dataset.
+In choosing thresholds $\bar y(x)$ for analysis, the heuristic used is that \be \min_{x_1, x_2 \in \mc X^s \times \mc X^s} \# \{z_j(x_1,x_2)\} \ge 75 \ee where the set $\{z_j(x_1,x_2)\}$ is obtained using the procedure in \eqref{eq:z}, $\# A$ for a set $A$ indicates the cardinality of $A$, and $\mc X^s$ is the set of spatial locations at which the process is sampled.
+Thresholds correspond to empirical quantiles of the observed data, and the same threshold is used for $\bar y(x_1), \bar y(x_2)$ in both the procedure for estimation of $\mc L(V(x_1))$ and $\mc L(V(x_2))$ and that for estimation of $\mc L(Z(x_1,x_2))$.
+We always use the empirical median for $\underbar y(x)$.
 A consequence of choosing thresholds in this way is that for some datasets, the empirical quantile of the chosen threshold may be much more extreme than for others.
-For example, the electrophysiology data has nearly two million observations, so we can choose thresholds of $y_i=\fhatinv{0.998}$ or $y_i=\fhatinv{0.99}$ for analysis; the exchange rate data has only about two thousand observations, so the thresholds chosen are $y_i=\fhatinv{0.05}$ and $y_i=\fhatinv{0.10}$.
-For the Dow Jones data, the thresholds are $y_i=\fhatinv{0.025}$ and $\fhatinv{0.05}$, and for the precipitation data, the thresholds are $y_i=\fhatinv{0.99}$ and $y_i=\fhatinv{0.95}$.
+For example, the electrophysiology data has nearly two million observations, so we can choose a threshold of $\bar y(x)=\wh F^{-1}_{Y(x,\cdot)}(0.995)$ for analysis; the exchange rate data has only about two thousand observations, so the threshold chosen is $y_i=\wh F^{-1}_{Y(x,\cdot)}(0.90)$.
+For the Dow Jones data, extensive temporal clustering of extreme events results in the highest possible threshold that satisfies \eqref{eq:MinimumObs} being $y(x)=\wh F^{-1}_{Y(x,\cdot)}(0.90)$.
+For the precipitation data, the threshold used is $y(x)=\wh F^{-1}_{Y(x,\cdot)}(0.975)$.
 Examples of single components of the four datasets are shown in Figure \ref{fig:rawdat}.
-In the case of the two financial datasets, the displayed series and data used for our analysis are the log daily returns $\log[w(x,t)/w(x,t-1)]$, following standard practice in finance.
+In the case of the two financial datasets, the displayed series and data used for our analysis are the log daily returns $\log[y(x,t)/y(x,t-1)]$, following standard practice in finance.
 The other two figures show the raw data plotted in the time domain.

-For comparison, we use the method described in \citep{engelke2014estimation}.
-When $W$ is in the max domain-of-attraction of a Brown-Resnick process, \citet {engelke2014estimation} show that when the process is transformed to exponential margins, correlations in the increments of the process relative to its value any one location, conditional on threshold exceedance at the reference location, have approximately a Gaussian distribution.
-Practically, this approach proceeds by first transforming the data to have exponential margins.
-Label the transformed data $\tilde{w}(x,t)$, then choose a reference location and label it location 1.
-Compute the increments $\tilde{w}(\bs x_{[-1]},t)-\tilde{w}(x_1,t)$ relative to location 1, where $\tilde{w}(\bs x_{[-1]},t)$ is the vector of process realizations at time $t$ at locations other than location 1.
-Retain only data points where $\tilde{w}(x_1,t)$ exceeds a high threshold.
-Now compute the correlations in $\tilde{w}(\bs x_{[-1]},t)-\tilde{w}(x_1,t)$.
-The magnitude of the correlation provides inference on the strength of tail dependence; the closer the absolute correlation is to 1 or -1, the stronger the tail dependence.
-We refer to this as the conditional correlation method.